 How browser caching helps with Core Web Vitals

-Core Web Vitals are a set of metrics that measure the user experience of a website.
-They are measured by Google, and can affect your website's search ranking.
+Core Web Vitals are a set of metrics that measure the user experience of a website, and they can affect your website's search ranking on Google.

-Core Web Vitals are not just measured for the first visit to a website, but also for repeat visits.
-This is where browser caching can help.
+These metrics are important not just for the first visit to your website, but also for repeat visits.
+This is where browser caching comes into play.

-This screenshot shows the improvements gained from caching on the Apple home page:
+Here's an example showing the impact of caching on the Apple home page:

-Interestingly, while the LCP score improved, the FCP worsened.
-This highlights the importance of testing your website after implementing caching.
-But generally, variability is to be expected in web performance testing.
+Notice that while the LCP score improved, the FCP score worsened.
+This underscores the importance of testing your website after implementing caching, as performance can vary.
+However, in general, caching tends to improve overall web performance.

 Types of caches

-There are different types of caches that can be used to store copies of files:
+There are several types of caches that store copies of files:

-• Browser cache: Stored on the user's device, in the browser.
-Note a browser cache can include a Service Worker cache, back forward cache, and Cache Storage API.
+Browser cache: Lives on your device, inside your browser.
+This includes specialized caches like Service Worker cache, back forward cache, and the Cache Storage API.

-• CDN cache: Stored on a content delivery network (CDN), which is a network of servers that are distributed around the world.
+CDN cache: Located on a content delivery network (CDN), which is a worldwide network of servers positioned closer to users.

 A browser cache is known as a private cache, whereas a CDN cache is known as a public cache.